-Evan Peters Won't Be In 'American Horror Story' Season 9 For The First Time Ever
+Stop Everything, Evan Peters Won't Be In The Next Season Of 'AHS' For The First Time Ever

 American Horror Story may completely change every season, but the anthology series does have two constants: actors Sarah Paulson and Evan Peters.
 Over the past eight seasons, Paulson and Peters have been the only two actors to appear in every season, often starring in co-lead roles.
 But that is all changing with the upcoming ninth season.
 Evan Peters won't be in American Horror Story Season 9, he recently revealed, which will mark the first time ever that Peters will not be in a season of AHS.